 If you are considering CCTV for your business or commercial premises, get in touch with iFacility on 01749 600 600

-Employing over 50 people from their head office in Shepton Mallet, with offices nationwide and a team of road based security engineers iFacility is principally involved in the CCTV, Access Control and Intruder alarm sectors. iFacility’s most recent clients have included major players such as Gregg’s, Rhodda’s, Numatic, Scania, Hertz and Prozone.
+From our head office in Shepton Mallet, and with offices nationwide and a team of countrywide security engineers, iFacility is principally involved in the CCTV, Access Control and Intruder Alarm sectors. iFacilitys most recent clients have included major players such as Greggs, Roddas, Numatic, Scania, Hertz and Prozone.

 Gemma Archibald, Director of Alcumus SafeContractor said: “Major organisations simply cannot afford to run the risk of employing contractors who are not able to prove that they have sound health and safety policies in place.”

 “More companies need to understand the importance of adopting good risk management in the way that iFacility has done.
-The firm’s high standard has set an example which hopefully will be followed by other companies within the sector.
-SafeContractor plays a vital role in supporting our clients in meeting their compliance needs, whilst working with their contractors as they progress through the accreditation process.”
+This firm’s high standard has set an example which hopefully will be followed by other companies within the sector.”

 iFacility awarded Sony partner of the year for second year